 Watermelon juice having rose syrup in it is altogether known as Sharbat.
 Now sharbat is a Persian word converted to shorbot, serbet or sherbet.

 Here comes the exciting part.
-Sharbat is immensely popular worldwide, including the Asian regions.
+Sharbat is immensely popular worldwide, including in the Asian regions.

 The standard definition of sharbat is syrup made using fruits & flowers.
 This syrup is further diluted using water, milk or soda & usually served chilled.
-A typical sharbat is non-alcoholic, and that’s the reason why children love sharbat.
+A typical sharbat is non-alcoholic, which is why children love sharbat.